satgolden/linea-on-akash/README.md

 ## Deploy Ubuntu

 - Deploy Ubuntu on Akash using deploy.yaml file from this repo.
-- Create an SSH connection with URI and forwarded port 22 from leases tab in Akash Console.
+- Create an SSH connection with URI (only domain name) and forwarded port 22 from leases tab in Akash Console.

 ## Download Geth and Run a Linea node